FluidTrust/Tutorial-ECSA2021/_pages/home.md

 The goal is to show that it is already possible to consider confidentiality in the early design process and that this consideration can be integrated into existing architectural design tools.

 ## Covered Topics
-The workshop will cover a mix of foundational, conceptual and practical topics.
+The workshop will cover a mix of conceptual and practical topics.
-The foundational topics will be short but cover
-* Foundations on access control
-* Foundations of data flow(-based) modeling

 The covered conceptual topics are about identifying essential aspects of a confidentiality analysis:
-* Reduction of confidentiality modeling and analyses to essential confidentiality properties and behavioral building blocks
-* Formulation of confidentiality analyses by means of properties of data and processing entities
+* General idea of conducting a confidentiality analyses by label propagation
+* Conducting a Role-based Access Control (RBAC) analysis by label propagation

 The following practical topics will be discussed in the context of Palladio and its tooling:
 * Component-based modeling of Software Architectures (short)